 |Legal Schedules and Ratings|

-Because Xanax treats the part of the nervous system that deals with anxiety, going on and off Xanax can have serious consequences on a patient’s anxiety problems.
-If you or someone you know is suffering while trying to quit the drug, you should seek professional help from a rehabilitation center before symptoms begin to have permanent effects.
+No. Seizures are a real risk during Xanax withdrawal.
+If you or someone you know is suffering while trying to quit Xanax, you should seek professional help from a rehabilitation center to ensure safe withdrawal.2

 How Long Does it Take to Detox from Xanax?

 The length of detox varies and depends on a lot of factors, including your substance usage patterns, health, and mental well-being.

 You may be scared that you can’t handle your anxiety without Xanax.
 It is not likely that your doctor will want to prescribe Xanax after you have developed an addiction to it.
 In addition to therapy to help with anxiety, there are non-addictive medications, known as selective serotonin reuptake inhibitors (SSRI) and selective noradrenaline reuptake inhibitors (SNRI) that can provide relief to many people who have anxiety.
 Commonly prescribed SSRIs include sertraline (Zoloft), fluoxetine (Prozac), and citalopram (Celexa).
 Some of the popular SNRIs include venlafaxine (Effexor) and duloxetine (Cymbalta).12 You may be able to work with your doctor on developing a treatment regimen that utilizes medications with a much lower addictive potential.